Ananym/welcome-to-nexus/character/99-equipment.md

 **Rogues**: Cheap option, blood/nimble blade.
 Expensive option, cutlass skully.
 It doesn't hurt to carry a polearm (or featherlight) if hunting with a mage.
 Strictly speaking the 99 Rogue Etched Blade from the Taik'pae quest is the strongest level 99 weapon, but 99 through il-san generally doesn't last long enough for most people to be willing to wait for the ten days involved in the quest.

 **Casters**: Both poets and mages only really benefit from the mana on weapons, and weapons with large mana bonuses are very expensive and generally not affordable as a new player.
-A charm or surge will do just fine.
+A charm or surge will do just fine, as would NPC path weapons.
 As with rogues, the taik'pae etched weapons quest will let you access high-mana weapons with a low pricetag, but most people don't bother going to this level of effort for the 99-through-to-il-san period.
+Mages have a slightly stronger argument for chasing mana items than poets, since mages do benefit significantly from hitting the mana breakpoints where their attacks onehit monsters.